 The initiative would allow judges to more easily issue extreme risk protection orders, permitting them to authorize confiscation of firearms if an individual is deemed a threat by a judge based on evidence presented by law enforcement or family members.[12]
 It would also prohibit the individual from purchasing a firearm for one year, unless the respondent files a successful motion to terminate the extreme risk protection order early.[13]

-The confiscation/prohibition process begins with a family member or a law enforcement officer filing an affidavit attesting to the threat the individual poses.
-A judge may hold a hearing, at which the individual may argue in their defense, within fourteen days of the affidavit's filing, or choose to use a "emergency clause" to confiscate the individual's firearms immediately, with a hearing scheduled within fourteen days.[13]
+The confiscation/prohibition process begins with a family member or a law enforcement officer filing an affidavit attesting to the alleged threat the individual poses.
+A judge may hold a hearing, at which the individual may argue in their defense, within fourteen days of the affidavit's filing, or a judge may choose to use an "emergency clause" to forcibly confiscate the individual's firearms immediately, before any due process, with a hearing scheduled within fourteen days.[13]
 A confiscation may last for up to a year.[13]